polakowo/vectorbt/README.md

 # vectorbt :boom:

-vectorbt is a backtesting library on steroids - it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze time series at speed and scale.
+vectorbt is a backtesting library on steroids: it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze time series at speed and scale.

-In contrast to conventional libraries, vectorbt represents any data as nd-arrays.
+In contrast to other backtesters, vectorbt represents data as nd-arrays.
 This enables superfast computation using vectorized operations with NumPy and non-vectorized but dynamically compiled operations with Numba.
 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin